-but were grateful for the help of their local counterparts.
-"Ninety-nine percent doesn't pan out or lead to anything," said included in them-don't go anywhere; they remain in the uncertain middle and just sit in the database, which feeds into the debate over the privacy implications of retaining so much information on U.S. citizens and residents who have not been charged with anything.
+In practice, most SAR reports-and the names of the people included in them -don't go anywhere; they remain in the uncertain middle and just sit in the database, which feeds into the debate over the privacy implications of retaining so much information on U.S. citizens and residents who have not been charged with anything.